 With cyberattacks on the rise your data is at risk.
 As a minimum, we’d expect a reputable host to provide a free SSL certificate, daily backups of data, firewalls, and network monitoring.
 Shop around to find the most secure providers

-Web Hosting Vs. WordPress Hosting - Which One Is Right for You?
+Web Hosting Vs. Hosting For WordPress - Which One Is Right for You?

 Generally, we’d recommend those brand new to website building, or those on a budget, to opt for a shared web hosting solution.
 It’s the easiest option for beginners to get to grips with, and you could have a new business up and running in just a few hours.
 Plus, it’s a great choice if you’re only operating a small online store or don’t need a lot of storage.